rs/pushd/README.md

     <   "lang":"fr",
     <   "badge":10
     < }

 *Carriage returns are added for readability*

 #### Return Codes
-- `200` Device exist, information returned
+- `200` Device exists, information returned
 - `400` Invalid device id format
 - `404` The specified device does not exist

 ### Subscribe to an Event

 For pushd, an event is represented as a simple string.
-By default a device won't receive push notifications other than broadcasts or direct messages if not subscribed to events.
+By default a device won't receive push notifications other than broadcasts or direct messages if it’s not subscribed to events.
 Events are text and/or data sent by your service on pushd.
-Pushd's role is to convert this event into a push notification for any device subscribed to it.
+Pushd's role is to convert this event into a push notification for any subscribed device.

-You subscribe a previousely registered device by POSTing on `/device/DEVICE_ID/subscriptions/EVENT_NAME` where `EVENT_NAME` is a uniq string representing the event.
+You subscribe a previously registered device by POSTing on `/device/DEVICE_ID/subscriptions/EVENT_NAME` where `EVENT_NAME` is a unique string code for the event.
 You may post an option parameter to configure the subscription.

 	> POST /device/DEVICE_ID/subscriptions/EVENT_NAME HTTP/1.1
 	> Content-Type: application/x-www-form-urlencoded